 Medicines and vitamins

-Keep all medicines and vitamin supplements in original containers.
+Keep all medicines and vitamin supplements in their original containers.
 Lock them in an overhead medicine cabinet or high cupboard.

 Be careful when your child is in another person's home as there may be medicines within reach.